spartacruz/Tokopedia---Query-get-product-store/README.md

 # Tokopedia---Query-get-product-store
-A script for retrive all product on seller store (Tokopedia)
+A script that helps you to retrive all product_sku on seller store (Tokopedia)